The yurt of the Mongolian nomads

 The wooden frame of a Mongolian yurt has hardly changed to this day and usually consists of scissor bars for the wall, a crown in the middle that is supported by two supports and the rafters that connect the grid and the crown.
 The original yurt was insulated with several layers of felt and then covered with various cloths.
 The door was often painted with intricate colored patterns, as were the columns, crown and bars.

 The yurt reflects in its institution the social and spiritual order, the people living in it.
 Each member of the family is assigned his or her place and area of activity in the yurt.
 Room layout and equipment are highly optimized to allow cooking, working, living and sleeping in the limited space and the sometimes extreme climatic conditions.

 Even today, yurts are of great importance in Mongolia.
 Not only the nomads, but also parts of the urban population live part of the year in the yurt, which in winter are sometimes even warmer than the built-up houses.

-The shape of the traditional yurt is reinterpreted by many yurt farmers in America and Europe.
-Meanwhile, there are a variety of modern yurts, which have been adapted to today's comfort with a kitchen and bathroom.
-These yurts no longer have much to do with nomadic culture, but are proof of how versatile this ingenious tent architecture can be.
+The shape of the traditional yurt is being reinterpreted by many yurt builders in America and Europe.
+There are now a large number of modern yurts that have been adapted to today's comfort with a kitchen and bathroom.
+These yurts no longer have much to do with nomadic culture, but are proof of how versatile this ingenious tent construction architecture can be.